Alvan Cullom Gillem Jr.: Family

 Gillem's grandfather, Alvan Cullem Gillem graduated from West Point in 1851.
 He served in the Civil War with the Union Army, finishing the war as a brevet major general of United States Volunteers.
-Gillem's parents were Colonel Alvan Cullom Gillem, Sr., a cavalry officer in the United States Army, and Bessie Coykendall.
+Gillem's parents were Colonel Alvan Cullom Gillem Sr., a cavalry officer in the United States Army, and Bessie Coykendall.
 Both were buried at Arlington National Cemetery.

+On June 21, 1916, Gillem married Virginia Harrison (December 18, 1895 – October 25, 1964) in Nogales, Arizona.

 Gillem had three children: Alvan, Richard, and Mary.
-The elder son, Alvan Cullem Gillem II, was born in Nogales, Arizona, in 1917, and became a lieutenant general in the United States Air Force, Gillem's second son, Richard D. Gillem, became a lieutenant colonel in the army.
+The elder son, Alvan Cullem Gillem II, was born in Nogales in 1917 and became a lieutenant general in the United States Air Force.
+Gillem's second son, Richard D. Gillem, became a lieutenant colonel in the Army.